 All renewal project applications must pass a threshold review and will then be scored according to specific criteria.
-The criteria will consist of current data in the Homeless Management Information System (HMIS) including system performance measures, participation in the CoC's Coordinated Entry System, project performance, cost effectiveness, project commitment to serving the most vulnerable participants with severe needs and vulnerability, the most recent HUD or DCA monitoring visit, and the scoring of the review application.
-This will be scored by an independent review panel that will then consolidate the scores and rank the projects.
-The independent review panel will submit their results to the Collaborative Applicant who will publish the results with the BoS CoC Board's approval.
+The criteria will consist of current data in the Homeless Management Information System (HMIS)

+including system performance measures, participation in the CoC's Coordinated Entry System, project performance, cost effectiveness, project commitment to serving the most vulnerable participants with severe needs and vulnerability, the most recent HUD or DCA monitoring visit, and the scoring of the review application.
+All applications will be scored by an independent review panel.
+The independent review panel will submit their results to the Collaborative Applicant who will consolidate all scores, rank projects, and publish the results with the BoS CoC Board's approval.